starfrich/aztec/README.md

 ### 1. **ERROR: archiver Error syncing archiver: No blob bodies found for block xxxxx**

 This means you need to change your **Beacon Sepolia RPC**.
+You can either switch to another provider, [self-host](https://github.com/starfrich/eth-beacon-sepolia), or rent from [someone](https://t.me/starfishprerich).

 ---